aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Common-CommonExtractContent.cpp" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
-This method is used in numerous of the scenarios below and simply creates a new document and imports the extracted content into it.
+This method is used in multiple of the scenarios below and simply creates a new document and imports the extracted content into it.
 The following method takes a list of nodes and inserts them into a new document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-Common-CommonGenerateDocument.cpp" >}}